 Oven Cooking Times

 Cooking times always vary based on a number of individual factors, especially when baking or roasting in the oven.
 The oven temperature affects cooking time, plus oven temperatures aren't precise and fluctuate, so each oven cooks at its own pace to some degree.
 With repeated use, you'll get a feel for whether your model tends to require shorter or longer cooking times.
-The thickness of your pork chops affects their cooking time; the thinner the cut, the quicker it cooks through.
-Also, bone-in cuts cook faster than boneless ones.
+The thickness of your pork chops also affects cooking time; the thinner the cut, the quicker it cooks through.
+Also, bone-in cuts tend to cook faster than boneless ones.
 The amount of food you're cooking at the same time, the material and color of the baking tray and other particulars influence cooking time, too.

-Of course, you need a good idea of how long your pork chops will be in the oven so you can plan the rest of your cooking and meal preparations.
+Of course, you need a good idea of how long your pork chops will be in the oven so you can plan the rest of your cooking and meal prep.
 While cooking times always vary, it's not difficult to come up with a decent estimate of how long the meat stays in the oven.
-To use the simplest method, bake your pork chops at 350 degrees Fahrenheit on a shallow, uncovered roasting pan.
+To use the simplest method, bake your pork chops at 350 F on a shallow, uncovered roasting pan.
 Using this method, expect bone-in pork chops to require about 20 minutes cooking time per pound, and boneless pork chops to need about 23 minutes per pound.
 Remember, these are only approximations, and the meat's internal temperature is the key to perfectly cooked meals.

 - Jupiterimages/Comstock/Getty Images